nix-community/robotnix/docs/src/f-droid.md

 # Adding F-Droid repositories

 F-Droid can manage multiple repositories to fetch apps from.
-These can be set up manually in the app, but with Robotnix it is also possible to preload F-Droid with some repositories at build time.
+These can be set up manually in the app, but with robotnix it is also possible to preload F-Droid with some repositories at build time.

 To add an F-Droid repository you need at least the URL and a public key.